HOME GENERATORS

 Stationary

 (standby) systems are permanently connected to your house and hooked up to a fuel source.
 Normally this would be the same source you use for the heating: natural gas, propane or diesel.
 An indoor transfer panel isolates home wiring from input lines during utility power failure (see simplified connection diagram).
-The wattage of the available air cooled standby systems intended for home use ranges from 6 kilowatt to 20 kW, so you can always select the right model that can supply the whole house including central a/c, sump pump, etc. In automatic mode such a system will start by itself without your involvement when it detects a power interruption.
+The wattage of the available air cooled standby systems intended for home use ranges from 6 kilowatt to 20 kW, so you to figure out the right power level that can supply the whole house including central a/c, sump pump, etc. In automatic mode such a system will start by itself without your involvement when it detects a power interruption.
 Likewise it will shut down when utility voltage is restored.

 Portable